Quad (company): Expansion to marketing and business services

 In February 2019, Quad announced a name and logo update, changing its name from Quad/Graphics to Quad.
 This was in an effort to focus more on the company’s marketing services.
 The company is still known as Quad/Graphics, Inc., legally.

 In February 2021, Joel Quadracci testified before a Congressional committee about the need for major reforms in the U.S. Postal Service.
 Quadracci spoke both as the CEO of Quad and on behalf of the Coalition for a 21st Century Postal Service.
 It was the fourth time in a decade that Quadracci testified before Congress about the Postal Service.

 In 2021, Quad expanded its relationship with Package InSight, an organization that uses biometric technology to study brand packaging performance, consumer attention, and shelf-impact.
+In 2024, Package InSight’s Consumer Research Labs expanded inside Quad’s Marketing Experience Innovation in West Allis, Wisconsin, to let brands test packages and research the reactions and preferences of real shoppers in mock retail environments.

+In 2022, Quad’s creative agency launched Favorite Child as its brand design house, which offers design strategy, brand identity, packaging and retail design services.
+Favorite Child supports brands such as Titleist and Aldi.

 In 2024, Quad launched a new creative agency named Betty, in honor of the late Betty Quadracci.
 This new entity consolidates Quad's creative capabilities, including the creative and content production agency brands Ivie & Associates Inc. and Periscope.

 Additionally, in 2024, Quad introduced InStore Connect, an in-store retail media network technology.
 Partnering with The Save Mart Companies, the initial rollout of this technology will be across 15 stores.
+Since its launch, Quad has added other retailers, including Homeland Stores and Vallarta Supermarkets.